 After 17 years working as a journalist, news anchor and communications professional in the region, Kevin Anderson was chosen by more than 4,500 members of the general public in Australia’s first community preselection to contest the 2011 State Election as The Nationals candidate.

 Ever since winning Tamworth back for The Nationals from an incumbent independent, Kevin has been an extremely hard-working and dedicated local member.

-When first elected to State Parliament Kevin quickly set to work on delivering a number of commitments made by previous governments but had never materialised.
-During his first term, Kevin also obtained state funding for a series of projects including the Split Rock-Barraba pipeline, the Chaffey Dam upgrade, Gunnedah rail overpass and the long-overdue Tamworth Base Hospital redevelopment.
+When first elected to State Parliament Kevin quickly set to work on delivering a number of commitments made by previous governments which had never materialised.
+During his first term, Kevin obtained state funding for a series of projects including the Split Rock-Barraba pipeline, the Chaffey Dam upgrade, Gunnedah rail overpass and the long-overdue Tamworth Base Hospital redevelopment.
 He also worked tirelessly to see legislation introduced to legalise medicinal marijuana.

 Kevin has served as the Parliamentary Secretary to the Deputy Premier and for Regional Roads and Rail, and was appointed as Parliamentary Secretary for Regional Roads and Transport in 2017.
 In 2019, Kevin became Minister for Better Regulation and Innovation.
 In December 2021 Kevin was appointed Minister for Lands and Water and Minister for Hospitality and Racing.
 Kevin is now the Shadow Minister for Gaming and Racing, and the Shadow Minister for Arts and Heritage.

 Outside of politics, Kevin has taken on a large amount of volunteer work for local charities and community groups such as the Westpac Rescue Helicopter, the Salvation Army and the St Nicholas School Board.
 In 2008 he was part of the committee that built the Tamworth Ronald McDonald House in two and a half days.